 The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is steep.
 Metal gutters are used to collect the roof water drainage.
-The roofing material was just recently installed.
+The roof is approximately 13 years old.

 4.2 INSPECTION METHOD

 The inspection of this roof was conducted from the roof surface.
 The inspector walked on the roof and made a visual inspection of the components listed below.